srsudar/eg/README.md

 right. `eg` should provide quick examples in practice.
 Do not list all the flags for the sake of listing them.
 Assume that users will have `man` available.

+### Building and Running Tests

+`eg` depends only on standard libraries and Python 2.x, so building should be a simple matter of cloning the repo and running the executable `eg/eg.py`.

+`eg` uses Nose for testing, so you'll have to have Nose installed to run tests.
+Once you have Nose, run `nosetests` from **the root directory of the repo**.

+Tests should always be expected to pass.
+If they fail, please open an issue, even if only so that we can better elucidate `eg`'s dependencies.

 ## Grace Hopper Approves